rose-collectionservices/collection-services-manual/02-ACCESSIONING AND PRECUSTODIAL WORK/readme.md

 acquisition.

 There are two Box folders that we use to manage this process.
 These can be found in the Rose Library structure under Core Service Areas-->Acquisitions and include the [Rose Library
 Purchases folder](https://emory.box.com/s/0jyoj8ia07zmbr09z9xcv3dfz8gc9zjn) and the [Rose Library Gifts-in-Kind folder](https://emory.box.com/s/3rvsv79sitkit3xwdqtnx1hv063y8o0l).
 The organization of these folders is different but should be straight forward.
-Most staff should not be updating or changing paperwork in these folders, but, rather, using them for reference or as part of the accessioning process.
+Most staff should not be updating or changing paperwork in these folders but, rather, using them for reference or as part of the accessioning process.
 As new collections move through the acquisitions process, the Accessioning Archivist will update the files and move or update the paperwork as needed.
 As paperwork moves through the process, the Accessioning Archivist will use the tagging, commenting, and task list functions in Box to update Rose Library and LITS staff members about the status of the acquisition or to alert someone when an action is required.

 **Paperwork Required for Purchase Payment**

 The Rose Library requires the following [forms](<https://emory.box.com/s/p1i8rtvbcvyxckekfginv6cowf2vtvmd> "https://emory.box.com/s/p1i8rtvbcvyxckekfginv6cowf2vtvmd") for purchases:

-*	Invoice (Accessioning Archivist will generate an invoice for purchases from private individuals)
+*	Invoice (Accessioning Archivist will generate an invoice for purchases from individuals)
-*	Payment Request Form (PRF)
-*	Deed of Sale (for purchases from private individuals)
+*	Deed of Sale or Deed Addendum (for purchases from individuals)
 *	Domestic Vendors and Sellers: Supplier/Individual Information Form (SIIF) and an ACH Payment Authorization Form (ACH)
 *	International Vendors and Sellers: W-8BEN-E (businesses)/W-8BEN (individuals) and Foreign